RnR-2018/BMEN4460-NB1-simple_cell_segmentation_with_a_single_layered_perceptron/README.md

         └── perceptron_CNN.PNG
 ```

+One thing to note: we are not sure why, but it seems that the markdown support at GitHub is a little different from that in jupyter lab.
+The notations in our '.ipynb' notebook went crazy if you look at them on GitHub.
+The issue will most likely go away once you download it and open it in jupyter lab.

 Again, the concepts covered are quite rudimentary.
 Hope you enjoy this.

 ## Figures we created to illustrate the three perceptron candidates.